jkempf42/kube-volttron/gateway-node/README.md

-with CIDR 10.244.0.0/16 using the [VXLAN overlay protocol](https://datatracker.ietf.org/doc/html/rfc7348), and there is no routing between pods inside the cluster and devices outside by default, though pods on the gateway node can communicate with pods on other nodes in the cluster, including the Volttron Central pod in the cloud, through the overlay.The figure below illustrates how the BACnet K8s cluster network architecture allows the gateway pod to communicate with devices on the host IP subnet.
+with CIDR 10.244.0.0/16 using the [VXLAN overlay protocol](https://datatracker.ietf.org/doc/html/rfc7348), and there is no routing between pods inside the cluster and devices outside by default, though pods on the gateway node can communicate with pods on other nodes in the cluster, including the Volttron Central pod in the cloud, through the overlay.
+In the figure below, the BACnet K8s cluster network architecture allows the vbac pod to communicate with devices on the host IP subnet by creating another interface in the pod connected directly to the host network.

 ![BACnet network architecture](image/bn-gateway-node-arch-flannel.png)